wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

 ### float

-The `float` type is a IEEE 64-bit two's complement floating-point (similar to `double` in Java) and supports the same arithmetic operators as `int`.
+The `float` type is an IEEE 64-bit two's complement floating-point (similar to `double` in Java) and supports the same arithmetic operators as `int`.
 You have the option to use `+` or `-` characters in the front to indicate the sign.

 ###### Examples: